 The current version is

-0.7.0, tests have been written covering the majority of the EFP code.
+0.7.0, tests have been written covering the majority of the EFP and EMD code.
+The architectures code is currently tested by running the examples.
 The source code can be found on GitHub.

 See the LICENSE for detailed copyright information.
 EnergyFlow uses a customized

 einsumfunc.py from the NumPy GitHub repository as well as a few functions relating to downloading files copied from the Keras GitHub repository.
 The copyrights for these parts of the code are attributed to their respective owners in the LICENSE file.